happylynx/javascript-learning-sessions/2-object-and-function.md

 #### `Function.prototype.bind`

 * It returns a function that has `this` and potentially first n arguments fixed
-* Resulting function doesn't allow to get back the original function
+* resulting function doesn't allow to get back the original function
+* it can be used repeatedly - a bound function can be bind again to fix further parameters
+* returned function doesn't have `prototype` property
+* when a bound function is call as constructor
+  * bound `this` value is ignored, the newly created object is referenced instead
+  * `new.target` references the original function

 ```javascript
 function fn(...args) {